-Research I Status.
-ASU was named a Research I university by the Carnegie Foundation for the Advancement of Teaching in early 1994.
+Research Extensive Status.
+ASU was named a Research I (now referred to as Research Extensive) university by the Carnegie Foundation for the Advancement of Teaching in early 1994.
 Nationally, 88 universities have been granted this status, indicating successful garnering of support for research projects and educating future scientists.